What is an insurance deductible?

 Health insurance is a different animal altogether.
 However, The concept of a deductible is still the same.
 You pay for a certain amount of service before your insurer coughs up the first dime…nothing new here.

-You might pay the first $1,000 per calendar year, but also be responsible for 20% of any cost above that deductible.
+You might pay the first $1,000 per calendar year, but also be responsible for 20% of any cost above that deductible up to your out of pocket maximums.

 In conclusion, there is almost always a way to save on your insurance premiums.
 Be sure to shop online each year or visit a local independent insurance agent to discuss your options.